 4. Leupold VX-3HD 1.5-5×20 (1 inch) CDS-ZL Rifle Scope

-Leupold VX series is another popular hunting scope line up from none other than Leupold.
-Known for their price-to-performance value, Leupold has a pretty nice reputation among consumers.
+The Leupold VX series is another popular hunting scope lineup from none other than Leupold.
+Known for its price-to-performance value, Leupold has a pretty nice reputation among consumers.

 VX-3HD is a moderately more expensive scope from Leupold.
 Made from aircraft-grade aluminum, Leupold doesn’t cut slacks when making a great scope.
-Internal of this single tube scope is fully purged.
-Making it moisture and fog proof.
+The internal of this single tube scope is fully purged.
+Making it moisture and fogproof.
 Outside of the scope is also sturdy and durable.
 Capable of withstanding shocks of firing 444 Marlin.

 Leupold makes killer lenses.
 There is no denying that.
 As the name suggests, Leupold uses HD glasses here.
 They are paired with Leupold’s twilight light management system as well.
 Twilight light management system improves light transmission and makes it capable of doing low light hunting.